Print Options:

 After removing the seeds, add the flavoured sugar an sprinkle it over the plums.
 Let them get their juices out for at least 30 minutes a room temperature.
 Set aside.

-2. Prepare the breadcrumbs: in a pan, melt the butter (make sure you don't burn it) and add the breadcrumbs to it.
-Keep on stirring until the breadcrumbs are golden brown, then add the sugar and cook for further 2-3 minutes.
+Prepare the breadcrumbs: in a pan, melt the butter (make sure you don't burn it) and add the breadcrumbs to it.
+Keep on stirring until the breadcrumbs are golden brown, then add the sugar and cook for further 2-3 minutes on very low heat.
 Turn off the heat and add the cinnamon.
+The sugar will slightly caramelise and it will taste even better this way.

-4. After the potatoes have cooled down, you can remove the peel.
+After the potatoes have cooled down, you can remove the peel.
 The potatoes should still be warm for the best result.
-After peeling them, use a potato ricer (that works the best) but if you don't have that and I am pretty sure most of you don't have it, use a potato masher.
-You'll still have some pieces but that is okay.
+After peeling them, use a potato ricer (that works the best) but if you don't have that and I am pretty sure most of you don't have it, use a potato masher, that's a good alternative.
+You'll still have some small pieces of potato but that is okay.
 Just make sure you don't put it in the blender - that will make it overly sticky and will be impossible to work with it.

-6. After you have incorporated the flour, shape the dough into a cylinder.
-You can use some thread in order to cut it - this will prevent the dough to stick to your knife and it will make the cutting process easier, but if that feels too complicated to you, just use a knife to portion it.
-Once you do that, make sure you wet your hand s that the dough won't stick (do not skip this step).
-Take the dough and shape it into a disc and flatten it.
+After you have incorporated the flour, start forming the dumplings.
+Make sure you wet your hands so that the dough won't stick (do not skip this step).
+Take a piece of dough and flatten it into a disc.
 Take one plum and cover it with the dough.
 Seal the dough properly and make sure there is no hole.
 Repeat the step for all the dumplings.
 You should have a total of 8-10 (it depends on the size of your plums, mine were small, so I had 8).